Time Away From Work

 The employee in this example has a 4-hour workday.
 According to the schedule, this employee will earn 10 days vacation at 4 hours per day or 40 hours vacation for the fiscal year.

-Sick and Personal Days
+Sick and Personal Days (to be used interchangeably)

 Part-time employees earn sick/personal time based on their weekly work schedule and the length of their work year.
-Use the table below to calculate the annual maximum sick/personal hours and the rate at which they are earned.

 There is no maximum on the number of banked hours that an employee can accumulate.

 In accordance with the New Jersey Paid Sick Leave Act, the definition of sick leave is as follows:

 - You need diagnosis, care, treatment, or recovery for a mental or physical illness, injury, or health condition; or you need preventive medical care.